Britney's father 'to step down' as estate conservator: US media - RFI

 "We look forward to continuing our vigorous investigation into the conduct of Mr Spears, and others, over the past 13 years, while he reaped millions of dollars from his daughter's estate, and I look forward to taking Mr Spears's sworn deposition in the near future."

-There was no immediate response from either lawyer to AFP requests for comment.
+There was no immediate response from either lawyer to AFP's requests for comment.

+Britney Spears, who rocketed to fame in her teens, suffered a highly public 2007 breakdown -- when the shaven-headed star attacked a paparazzo's car at a gas station.

-Britney Spears was placed under the unusual legal guardianship largely governed by her father after she suffered a highly public 2007 breakdown.
+That led to her being placed under the unusual legal guardianship largely governed by her father.

+She swiftly returned to performing, released three albums, appeared on various television shows and even took up a Las Vegas residency.

+But in January 2019, she abruptly announced she was suspending her performances until further notice, and became increasingly vocal about the conservatorship.

-But the "Toxic" singer became increasingly vocal and public in opposing the conservatorship since emotional court testimonies and social media posts in which she slammed the arrangement as "cruelty" and accused her father and others of profiting from the system.
+She claimed in emotional court testimonies and social media posts the arrangement amounted to "cruelty," and accused her father and others of profiting from the system.

 Britney alleged in court that she had been prevented from having a contraceptive IUD removed, despite wanting more children, and was forcefully put on medication that made her feel "drunk."